mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 print(system.generator.label, generator.active, generator.reactive)
 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```
-Users have the flexibility to adjust these values according to their specifications, which will then be used as the initial primal values when executing the [`solve!`](@ref solve!(::AcOptimalPowerFlow)) function.
+Users can adjust these values, which will then be used as the initial primal values when executing the [`solve!`](@ref solve!(::AcOptimalPowerFlow)) function.

 ---

 ##### Using AC Power Flow
-In this perspective, users have the capability to conduct the AC power flow analysis and leverage the resulting solution to configure initial primal values.
-Here is an illustration of how this can be achieved:
+In this perspective, users can run the AC power flow analysis and use the resulting solution to set initial primal values.
+For example:
 ```@example acopf
 flow = newtonRaphson(system)
 powerFlow!(flow; power = true)
 ```

-After obtaining the solution, we can use the active and reactive power outputs of the generators, along with bus voltage magnitudes and angles, to set the initial values:
+After obtaining the solution, use the active and reactive power outputs of the generators, along with bus voltage magnitudes and angles, to set the initial values:
 ```@example acopf
 setInitialPoint!(analysis, flow)
 ```